Travelling to Moscow on business

 Many people in Moscow now speak English, but it’s best to check in advance of your meeting in case you need an interpreter.
 Russians give less verbal and physical responses than you would expect during a meeting, so do not be alarmed by this.

 Moscow has several great locations for meetings and conferences.
-Khimki Business Park in the north of Moscow is one of the top hubs for industry, housing some of Russia’s biggest organisations.
+Khimki Business Park in the north of Moscow is one of the top hubs for industry, housing some of Russia’s biggest organizations.

 The Expocentre Fairgrounds hosts hundreds of exhibitions and conferences each year.
 In addition, trade fairs and conferences in Moscow are often held at Crocus Expo International Exhibition Center in the Krasnogorsk area.